-How to Boot a Problem Nonprofit Board Member
+How to Remove a Problem Nonprofit Board Member

 People often ask about how to handle a problematic board member.
 The question is a good one, and most boards will likely confront this problem at some time.

 In fact, these types of board members turn up much more often than we like.
 Joan Garry, an expert in nonprofit leadership, calls these people toxic board members and says they should be fired post haste.